caslabs/caslabs.github.io/projects/cairtext.com.md

   src="../img/cairtext.com/founders-photo.png">
 </div>

-I served as the technical co-founder of our startup, where I was the lead engineer that orchestrated the live web services for this startup.
+I served as the technical co-founder of our startup (thats me on the far left) of our founders photo, where I was the lead engineer that orchestrated the live web services for this startup.
 I was responsible of leading my other fellow technical co-founder to build and launch cairtext.com into the interwebs, and injecting data analytics and signs ups for potential users of our targeted market.
+With my technical knowledge, we've gotten over thousands of visitors into our site, and as well as a few dozens of sign ups of our startup idea.

-I've designed and implemented our semi-automated two way messaging system for healthcare providers and envision its implementation with artificial intelligence in the communication pipeline.
+For our minimum viable product, I've designed and implemented our semi-automated two way messaging system for healthcare providers and envision its implementation with AI in the communication pipeline, to provide productive tooling services for healthcare providers.

 As we believed a messaging platform that can be trustworthy, intuitive, confidential, and easily customizable to meet the specific needs of your practice.